WNYC Studios: History

 The first podcast launched by WNYC Studios was The New Yorker Radio Hour, a co-production with The New Yorker magazine.
-Hosted by The New Yorker editor David Remnick, the national radio show and podcast debuted on 24 October 2015.
+Hosted by The New Yorker editor David Remnick, the national radio show and podcast debuted on October 24, 2015.

-On 29 March 2016, WNYC Studios announced the launch of the 2 Dope Queens podcast hosted by The Daily Show's Jessica Williams, and Broad City's Phoebe Robinson.
-2 Dope Queens premiered on 5 April 2016.
-On 6 April 2016, 2 Dope Queens reached #1 on the iTunes chart.
+On March 29, 2016, WNYC Studios announced the launch of the 2 Dope Queens podcast hosted by The Daily Show's Jessica Williams, and Broad City's Phoebe Robinson.
+2 Dope Queens premiered on April 5, 2016.
+On April 6, 2016, 2 Dope Queens reached #1 on the iTunes chart.

 In late 2017, WNYC Studios launched two new podcasts for kids: This Podcast Has Fleas and Pickle (in production with ABC Australia).

 Current shows

 Consider This

 Launched in September 2020, Consider This is a shortform daily news podcast from WNYC and NPR.
-Hosted by Rebecca Ibarra, the show offers a mix of the day's top local stories from WNYC and national stories from NPR.
+Hosted by Janae Pierre, the show offers a mix of the day's top local stories from WNYC and national stories from NPR.
 It releases each weekday at 5pm ET.
 WNYC was part of the pilot group of twelve public radio stations across ten U.S. region that NPR tapped to bundle local news content with the national Consider This podcast that was launched in June 2020.